Passiv is an investing tool that simplifies the investment process for do-it-yourself investors.

 Passiv offers two tiers of service: a free and Elite tier.

 The free account provides free rebalancing calculations, performance tracking, and sends you notifications when you have cash or dividends to invest.

-All Questrade clients can get access to the Elite tier at no cost.
+All Questrade clients can access the Elite tier membership at no cost.

 Benefits of Passiv

 Passiv makes DIY investing easier so you don’t have to rely on spreadsheets.
 Users can easily manage household accounts, multiple currencies, and do dollar-cost averaging.

 Self-directed investors can use Passiv to help them allocate cash and rebalance their portfolios.
 They also get notified whenever there’s cash to invest or when their portfolio’s target allocation has drifted.

 Elite users can place trades in their brokerage account using one-click trades, saving them the hassle of having to log in and place the trades manually.